Kyrgyz Television: 1945–1964

 From 1949 to 1953, the Committee on Broadcasting was headed by playwright and public figure Moldogazy Tokobayev.
 Because of the control of all radio communication had been transferred to the Ministry of Communications of the Kyrgyz ASSR, the Committee on Radio Broadcasting passed under the leadership of the Council of Ministers of the Kyrgyz ASSR.

 In 1958, under the Council of Ministers of the Kyrgyz ASSR, the Committee on Television and Radio Broadcasting were established, and the Frunzean TV studio started.
 The first speaker of the Kyrgyz television was Sinakan Zhunushalieva, the first director was Januzak Moldobaev, the first editor was Sharsheke Smatov, the first sound engineer was Svetlana Varibada, and the first operator was Kurmanbek Ogobaev.
 It was already broadcasting five days a week in 1960.
 In the Frunze area alone, viewers were also able to receive the Alma-Ata station.
 Kyrgyz Television produced programming directed mainly at the agricultural and textile sectors.

 1964–1985

 From 1961 to 1964 the Broadcasting Committee was headed by Aiymbubu Botokanova.
 Since 1964, the Television and Radio Committee under the Council of Ministers of the Kyrgyz SSR was headed by Asanbek Tokombaev, who had been the head of the state ideological institution for 21 years.
 Under Asanbek Tokombaev the Television and Radio Committee expanded and became a full-fledged information channel.
 The administrative building of the Television and Radio Corporation, the Radio House and the television studio building were built during Asanbek Tokombaev's lead.
+The first color tests began in Kyrgyzstan in 1974, but full-color broadcasting didn't arrive until 1981.